dbt-labs/autovacuum/README.md

 ```bash
 $ python schedule.py
 ```
 to install the new CronTab.
-If you're cron config changes, just run the above command again to delete existing cronjobs and install the new ones.
-Only cronjobs containing the comment "autovacuum scheduler" will be deleted!
+If your cron config changes, just run the above command again to delete existing cron jobs and install the new ones.
+Only cron jobs containing the comment "autovacuum scheduler" will be deleted!

 ### legal